raoulmillais/doccit/README.md

 as far as possible mimic the behaviours of github wiki documentation.
 Configuration options should be read in the following order (lowest priority first):

-1. Default configuration file in the doccit repo.
-(Provides the defaults for invoking doccit with no arguments and no project level configuration)
+1. Default runcontrol file in the doccit repo.
+(Provides the defaults for invoking doccit with no arguments and no project level configuration, this should be symlinked to a system locaation for per-site configuration when installing on a system)
+2. Per-user configuration file in the home directory of the current user.
+3. Environement variables.
-2. Per-project configuration file in the root of the project repo.
+4. Per-project configuration file in the root of the project repo.
-3. In some cases there may be a duplicate config value in the project's own package config (e.g. package.json or nuspec.
+5. In some cases there may be a duplicate config value in the project's own package config (e.g. package.json or nuspec.)
-4. Command line arguments to the tool.
+6. Command line arguments to the tool.

 Project Specific Documentation
 -------------------------------